Dylan-86/dexetera-docs/docs/contracts-futures.md

 **Advantages**:
 - Metric is already defined
-- Oracle is already confirmed
+- Official Data Source is already confirmed
 - Just trade, don't worry about logistics

 ### Creating a New Contract (Advanced)